cdl-geneseo/geneseo-dictionary/B/Bumblefuck.md

 # Bumblefuck

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bumblefuck

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 NN: Middle of nowhere; &quot;All the spaces in Lot H were taken so I'm out in bumblefuck.&quot; Also ''East Bumblefuck''.
 F92 ''Buttscratch'' said to be the new alternative.
 F94 Bumblefuck: 57% of those surveyed idendified term as the middle of nowhere.
 NN: 50% of students surveyed identified this term to mean the middle of nowhere